radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

 ]
 ```

-> [!IMPORTANT] This best practise assumes that all assets referenced in the STAC object are contained within the same Zarr store.
+> [!IMPORTANT] This best practice assumes that all assets referenced in the STAC object are contained within the same Zarr store.

 ##### Virtual Zarr Stores